 While most of my photos are digital, I shoot film as well—both are equally valid, and I hope film never goes away because it has a look that cannot be precisely duplicated in the digital domain.
 Not that I don't try; you can see my love for film even in my digital work, which makes liberal use of film simulations, either in-camera or in post production.

 I've been building up a large portfolio of works, many of which are available for purchase as prints.
-For more information and a sampling of my work, visit my galleries.
+For more information and a more complete representation of my work, see my Flickr albums.

 About my gear